 If the winning candidate matches the currently connected network, no further action is taken.
 If the winning candidate doesn't match the network, the device is associated to the winning candidate.

 Note that automatic network connection is disabled while an app uses the Wi-Fi Network Request API, which overrides the system and creates a no-internet LAN, except on devices that support dual concurrent stations.

 The Android framework or firmware periodically evaluates the quality of the connected network.
 This section describes how the connected network is evaluated when the screen is on or off.

 This evaluation is done in addition to the network selection discussed above.

 The Android framework evaluates the connected network in the following way:

-- The Wi-Fi service polls RSSI and link-layer stats every 3 seconds
+The Wi-Fi service polls RSSI and link-layer stats every 3 seconds (configurable using the

 The framework doesn't initiate an evaluation on the connected network, but the network selection process might still occur if scans are initiated by other components (for example, location services).
 The firmware evaluates the network quality and if the network quality is bad, the firmware might roam or (eventually) disassociate from the network and wake up the host.